-She is currently working as research and communications director of Legal Action Group’s Immigration and Asylum Law Project (funded by New York-based Unbound Philanthropy), on its ‘Chasing Status,‘ research, which is due to publish in early 2014.
-Fiona is combining her work for LAG with part-time study at the College of Law in London.
+She is currently research and communications director of Legal Action Group’s Immigration and Asylum Law Project (funded by New York-based Unbound Philanthropy), working on its ‘Chasing Status,‘ research, which is due to publish in 2014.
+In April this year, she became development manager (communications and youth justice) at the award-winning charity Just for Kids Law.

 From September 2011 to July 2012, she worked as senior researcher for the Guardian/London School of Economics research project, ‘Reading the Riots’, which investigated the August 2011 disturbances.